oslokommune/dataplatform-status-api/README.md

 Each Lambda function (see below) or step in the execution stage is responsible for setting the correct status for each step.

 ## Data lineage
-The status API provides the status of a exeuction throughout a system, but it also have the added benefit that data lineage can be traced through the system at the same time.
-When using the `status_*` functions from common-python (or setting them manually on the status object), you can trace which application, application id and most important: which files was processed in each step, and what was the result of the data going out of each step in the function.
+The status API provides the status of an execution throughout a system, but it also has the added benefit that data lineage can be traced through the system at the same time.
+When using the `status_wrapper` from [common-python](https://github.oslo.kommune.no/origo-dataplatform/common-python) (or setting them manually using the `Status` class), you can generate trace events and include relevant data, e.g. which files was processed in each step, and what was the result of the data going out of each step in the function.

-Setting the `body` with `status_add(body={"files_incoming": [], "files_outgoing": [], "other": "relevant_information"})` the user can retrieve information on what has happened in each step going through the system.

 ## Database structure
 Database is setup in [dataplatform-config](https://github.oslo.kommune.no/origo-dataplatform/dataplatform-config/tree/master/devops/modules/services/status-api)